 Table of Contents

-Why so many coffee aficionados continue to be fascinated with Jamaican Blue Mountain coffee?
-Not only has it a reputation for being elusive, but it’s also known for being misrepresented by scammers.
+Why do so many coffee aficionados continue to be fascinated with Jamaican Blue Mountain coffee?
+Not only has it a reputation for being exclusive, but it’s also known for being misrepresented by scammers.
 If you’re not careful about where you get your favorite Blue Mountain coffee from you may be buying a fake.

 Jamaican Blue Mountain coffee has earned its high reputation among coffee lovers for its delicious tasting brew.
 But you pay a hefty price for this coffee.
 A 16 oz bag can set you back by up to $120 while the cheapest comes in at around $40.

 So, what makes Jamaican Blue Mountain coffee so exclusive and expensive?
 Let’s find it out